This tutorial uses a dataset that contains Bitcoin blockchain data for

 prompt:psql (13.3, server 12.8 (Ubuntu 12.8-1.pgdg21.04+1))SSL connection (protocol: TLSv1.3, cipher: TLS_AES_256_GCM_SHA384, bits: 256, compression: off)Type "help" for help.tsdb=>

-The dataset is updated daily and contains data from the last five days, typically around 1.5 million Bitcoin transactions.
-The data includes information about each transaction, including the value of the transaction in satoshi, the smallest denomination of Bitcoin.
-It also states if a transaction is the first transaction in a block, known as a coinbase transaction, which includes the reward a coin miner receives for mining the coin.
+The dataset contains around 1.5 million Bitcoin transactions, the trades for five days.
+It includes information about each transaction, along with the value in satoshi.
+It also states if a trade is a coinbase transaction, and the reward a coin miner receives for mining the coin.

 Hypertables are the core of Timescale.
 Hypertables enable Timescale to work efficiently with time-series data.
 Because Timescale is PostgreSQL, all the standard PostgreSQL tables, indexes, stored procedures and other objects can be created alongside your Timescale hypertables.
 This makes creating and working with Timescale tables similar to standard PostgreSQL.